-AP® English Language & Composition - 0117
+AP® English Langu rage & Composition n - 0117 THE DISTIBLIES auge a composition T OII,

-Prerequisite: Pass English 10 Honors with at least an 85.
+Prerequisite: Pass English 10 Honors with at least an 85 or English 10 with at least a 90.
 Students must receive a teacher recommendation and a passing grade on entrance exam.